Skip to content

 cloudflared tunnel --protocol http2 run hapi

-Note: Use --protocol http2 instead of QUIC (the default) to avoid potential timeout issues with long-lived connections.
+Tip: Use --protocol http2 instead of QUIC (the default) to avoid potential timeout issues with long-lived connections.

 Tailscale